Jbleezy/BO2-Reimagined/README.md

 * Changed height to 60 (normally either 48 or 72)
 * Increased damage taken to make a crawler from 10% of current health to 25% of current health
 * Amount of zombies scales linearly with the amount of players
+* Zombies that bleed out and respawn no longer keep their previous health
 * Zombies that are deleted due to being too far away always respawn
 * Attracted towards points of interest immediately
 * Removed walkers in high rounds